-The triple point of water is a convenient reference point, but it is only one point — albeit the one that provides the current definition of the kelvin.
+The triple point of water is a convenient reference point, but it is only one point — albeit the one that provided the old definition of the kelvin.
 Modern science and industry need to accurately measure temperatures from tiny fractions of a kelvin to many thousands of kelvins using a variety of thermometer types.
-So, the International Committee on Weights and Measures (CIPM) has agreed on the use of two scales that together provide 21 standard reference points spanning a temperature range of six orders of magnitude: from 0.9 millikelvin (mK) to 1357.77 K.
+So, the International Committee on Weights and Measures (CIPM) agreed on the use of two scales that together provide 21 standard reference points spanning a temperature range of six orders of magnitude: from 0.9 millikelvin (mK) to 1357.77 K.

 One is the International Temperature Scale of 1990 (ITS-90), which extends from 0.65 K to 1357.77 K; the other is the Provisional Low Temperature Scale of 2000 (PLTS-2000), which covers the range from 0.9 mK to 1 K. (A detailed description of both can be found here.)

-The redefinition of the kelvin will not affect the values assigned to these reference points, which have been determined by what is called “primary thermometry” — that is, using thermometers that rely only on relationships between properties that are so well known that temperature can be calculated directly from them without using any unknown quantities.
+The redefinition of the kelvin did not affect the values assigned to these reference points, which have been determined by what is called “primary thermometry” — that is, using thermometers that rely only on relationships between properties that are so well known that temperature can be calculated directly from them without using any unknown quantities.
 Examples include acoustic thermometers, which measure the speed of sound in a gas, or electronic thermometers, which measure tiny voltage fluctuations in resistors.
 Both variables depend directly on temperature.

 ITS-90 contains 17 reference points based on naturally occurring, highly reproducible states: phase transitions (freezing or melting) or the triple points in many familiar, naturally occurring substances.
 The triple point of water, which has defined the kelvin since 1954, is toward the lower end of the scale.